SDR-Technologies/NanoSDR/README.md

 #### LuaRadio 0.8
 LuaRadio can be used to rapidly prototype software radios, modulation/demodulation utilities, and signal processing experiments.
 It can also be embedded into existing radio applications to serve as a user scriptable engine for signal processing.
-LuaRadio is very similar to GNUradion using blocks, sources, sinks, except it use scripts.
+LuaRadio is very similar to GNUradio using blocks, sources, sinks, except it use scripts (no GUI).

-Very nice examples are provided on the website for RTLSDR device, can be adapted to other devices through SoapySDR.
+Very nice and functional examples are provided on the website &github for RTLSDR device, can be easily adapted to other devices.
 Website : https://luaradio.io

 #### RTLSDR_Airband